kuma-guy/Ray.FakeModule/README.md

 ### Fake a resource uri.

-@FakeResource annotation fake uri for building mock.
+@FakeResource annotation fake uri for building mock feature.
-Annotate target method of resource object with `@FakeResource` annotation and specify fake uri as shown below.
+Annotate target method, which you want to fake, with `@FakeResource` annotation and specify fake uri as shown below.

 *this feature heavily depends on BEAR.Resource [https://github.com/bearsunday/BEAR.Resource]*